nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ###Cons

-1. No avaliable option for addition of subtasks.
+1. No available option for addition of subtasks.
-2. No avaliable option for addition of start date for events.
+2. No available option for addition of start date for events.
 3. Monetary means required for premium access.
 4. Uploading of files not supported.
 5. Organisation of tasks not supported.
-6. Function to sync with third party services like dropbox and google drive is not avaliable.
+6. Function to sync with third party services like dropbox and google drive is not available.

 ##Trello